-

 In this article, we explain the PAC-Bayesian generalization bound.

-In this article, we first recall the basic postulates of quantum computing.
-Then we mainly focus on the mathematical structures behind it.
+In this note, we first recall the basic postulates of quantum computing.

 One notable difference between traditional machine learning algorithms and deep learning is that in deep learning, the features are learnable and can be interpreted.